 Have a look at these questions before getting in touch

 Yes, The Art of Copyediting will gradually offer all the 25 courses over time.
-Right now, only one course is available.
+Right now, only some courses are available.
 But almost every month 1-2 courses will be added.
 Soon, many courses will be available through this website.

 You can choose any of the offers available for a course and make the necessary payment.
 Once the payment is made, you will receive a user name and password to access it.

 Course offerings to companies will follow a similar process, but may require an initial registration step.